Mikhail Babich: Biography

-August 4, 2016 Kiev refused to agree on the candidacy of Mikhail Babich for the post of Russian Ambassador to Ukraine.
+August 4, 2016 Kyiv refused to agree on the candidacy of Mikhail Babich for the post of Russian Ambassador to Ukraine.
 The deputy head of the Ukrainian Foreign Ministry, Elena Zerkal, said that on their initiative the issue will not be discussed in principle.
 "This issue is removed from the agenda," she said.

 The press secretary of the President of Russia Dmitry Peskov, in turn, said that Russia still stands for the appointment of Mikhail Babich as the new head of the diplomatic mission.
 "This is our approach to our bilateral relations.
-At the same time, if the Ukrainian side decides to lower the level of our diplomatic relations and considers such a reduced regime of diplomatic communication expedient, it is the choice of the Ukrainian side, "noted Dmitry Peskov.
+At the same time, if the Ukrainian side decides to lower the level of our diplomatic relations and considers such a reduced regime of diplomatic communication expedient, it is the choice of the Ukrainian side," noted Dmitry Peskov.

 According to the rules of international diplomatic etiquette, before the official appointment, the ambassador's candidacy passes mandatory preliminary voting with the country of destination.
 And only after that there is an official presentation and appointment, and not vice versa.
 In this case, there was no preliminary vote.
 In fact, the ambassador was trying to impose.

 August 24, 2018 appointed ambassador of Russia to Belarus.